1. DISEASE/DISORDER:

 History

-There are several validated outcome measures for grading functional limitations, including the following: McGill Low Back Pain Scale, Oswestry Disability Index, and the Medical Outcomes Study 36-Item Short-Form Health Survey.11 These should typically be administered at every office visit for following the patient’s progression.
+There are several validated outcome measures for grading functional limitations including the McGill Low Back Pain Scale, Oswestry Disability Index and the Medical Outcomes Study 36-Item Short-Form Health Survey.11 These should typically be administered at every office visit for following the patient’s progression.

 Physical examination

 A systematic review revealed that most physical exam maneuvers have limited or no diagnostic validity for spondylosis.6 Paraspinal tenderness is the only physical exam maneuver that seems to correlate with z-joint arthropathy, but not with high diagnostic confidence.
-Although classically felt to diagnose z-joint pain, joint loading with pain on extension and ipsilateral rotation has not been shown to consistently correlate with spondylosis.12,13 Because the pain distribution may overlap with other clinical entities, a comprehensive exam including radiculopathy, hip, and sacroiliac joint provocative maneuvers should be performed routinely.
-Associated neurologic conditions should be ruled out through thorough strength, sensation, reflexes, gait, and balance testing.
+Although classically felt to diagnose z-joint pain, joint loading with pain on extension and ipsilateral rotation has not been shown to consistently correlate with spondylosis.12,13 The pain distribution of lumbar spondylosis may overlap with other clinical entities.
+A comprehensive physical exam that includes evaluation for radiculopathy, including dural tension signs, as well as hip and sacroiliac joint provocative maneuvers can help guide clinical decision making.
+Neurologic deficits seen with lumbar nerve root compression should be evaluated through muscle, sensation, reflexes, gait, and balance testing.
+Discogenic pain is exacerbated when the patient is asked to repeatedly bend forward or when the patient is sitting up and one leg is placed in a flexed position by the examiner.

 Laboratory studies

-Although no laboratory studies are routinely indicated, some, such as C-reactive protein, sedimentation rate, and complete blood count, may be ordered if there is clinical suspicion for a more serious condition, such as malignancy, infection, or rheumatologic disease.
+Although laboratory studies are not routinely indicated, C-reactive protein, sedimentation rate, and a complete blood count, may be ordered if there is clinical suspicion for conditions such as malignancy, infection or rheumatologic disease.

 Imaging

-Plain radiographs are not sensitive for detecting early z-joint OA or spondylosis, but are highly accessible, and often used.
-Lateral views are important to study sagittal alignment and the presence of spondylolisthesis.
-If present, patients should undergo flexion and extension radiographs to rule out instability of the spine.
+Plain radiographs are not sensitive for detecting early z-joint arthropathy or spondylosis but are often obtained.
+Lateral views are important for sagittal alignment and to assess for spondylolisthesis.
+If present, patients should undergo flexion and extension radiographs to rule out segmental instability which may necessitate earlier surgical consultation.

-MRI is generally not needed for diagnosis of spondylosis, but it is useful for evaluating the soft tissues and neural elements within the spine, especially to rule out neuroforaminal stenosis in patients with concomitant leg pain.
-Large amounts of fluid within the z-joints may represent instability and/or infection, which would warrant further work up and/or treatment, but is beyond the scope of this article.
+MRI is generally not needed but is useful for evaluating the soft tissues and neural elements within the spine, especially to rule out neuroforaminal stenosis in patients with concomitant leg pain.
+The presence of small amounts of fluid or synovial cysts within the z-joints may be physiologic or may represent instability and/or infection within the lumbar spine, and therefore would warrant further work up and/or treatment.
+However, this is beyond the scope of this article.

-CT is typically utilized when an MRI is unobtainable or if fracture is suspected.
-It can also be helpful in identifying synovial cyst borders with implications for surgical vs percutaneous treatment.
+CT is typically utilized when an MRI is unobtainable, if fracture is suspected or for the assessment of pseudoarthrosis.
+It can also be helpful in identifying synovial cyst borders with implications for surgical vs percutaneous treatment.34

 Supplemental assessment tools